What Goes Into an Appraisal?

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At Goedker Appraisal Services, we are experts in knowing the worth of particular items in Baxter and Crow Wing County neighborhoods.
 This approach to value is commonly awarded the most consideration when an appraisal is for a real estate sale.

 A third method of valuing a house is sometimes applied when an area has a measurable number of rental properties.
 In this situation, the amount of revenue the real estate produces is factored in with income produced by nearby properties to derive the current value.

 Arriving at a Value Conclusion

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valuePrices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from Goedker Appraisal Services will guarantee you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the subject property.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Goedker Appraisal Services will help you discover the most accurate property value, so you can make the most informed real estate decisions.